-ns-3 is a discrete-event network simulator for Internet systems, targeted primarily for research and educational use. ns-3 is free software, licensed under the GNU GPLv2 license, and is publicly available for research, development, and use.
+ns-3 is a discrete-event network simulator for Internet systems, targeted primarily for research and educational use. ns-3 is free, open-source software, licensed under the GNU GPLv2 license, and maintained by a worldwide community.

 Recent News (Older)

 Release 1.11 of Direct Code Execution (DCE) has been published.
 This is the last maintenance release for the Ubuntu 16.04 distribution; the next release 1.12 will provide Ubuntu 20.04 compatibility.
 Roadmap

 Three students successfully completed Google Summer of Code with the ns-3 project:

 - Parth Pratim Chatterjee, Direct Code Execution Modernization